medleyjs/medley/docs/BodyParser.md

 For this reason, it is better to declare body parsers with specific MIME types *before* parsers with a type that has a wildcard.

+#### Content-Type Match Caching

+When the incoming `Content-Type` header matches a body parser, the pair is cached to speed up future lookups of the body parser for the same `Content-Type`.
+This fact may need to be taken into account when implementing a custom `contentType` matching function since the function will not always be called for requests with the same `Content-Type` header if it previously returned `true` for a request with that `Content-Type` header.